Flag Hardy space theory on Heisenberg groups and applications: The atomic Hardy space

-Our sixth remark is that we used the family of adapted rectangles $\rect$ in defining atoms.
-Since a dilate or a left translate of an adapted rectangle need not be an adapted rectangle, it is possible that $\atomHardy(\Hn)$ might not be dilation or (left) translation invariant.
-Since the other Hardy spaces defined in Section \ref{sec:intro} are evidently dilation and left translation invariant, this would mean that these spaces could not coincide with the atomic space.
-Fortunately, Corollary \ref{cor:atoms-based-on-tubes} implies that this is not the case.
+Finally, we used the family of shards $\rect$ in defining atoms.
+Since a dilate or a left translate of a shard need not be a shard, it is possible that $\atomHardy(\Hn)$ might not be dilation or (left) translation invariant.
+Since the other Hardy spaces defined in the Introduction are evidently dilation and left translation invariant, this would mean that these spaces could not coincide with the atomic space.
+Fortunately, our next result implies that this is not the case.